WalletWasabi/WasabiDoc/docs/glossary/README.md

 :::details
 ### Pay to EndPoint (P2EP)

-Pay to EndPoint simplifies the sending of bitcoins with more security and privacy than Pay to IP (P2IP).
+Pay to EndPoint is sending of bitcoins where the receiver adds one of his own coins as input for a two party CoinJoin.
 Read more: [Pay to EndPoint](/using-wasabi/PayToEndPoint.md)
 :::